LCordial/p5ZombieShooter/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 # Zombie Shooter [Working Title]
 A Simple Zombie Shooting project using p5 for Digital Technologies class.
 The aim of the game is to get as far as possible without dying.
-Each wave of zombies gets exponentially harder, with new guns and unlocks to be found throughout the game.
+Each wave of zombies gets exponentially harder, with new guns to be found throughout the game.

 # Technology
 - Javascript Tech